BabaykaBo/Web-Library/README.md

 # Web Library
 This is my Django-based student project from the course.
-It is the weblibrary application with the base functions like registration, login and loguot, watching books and creating orders, different possibilities for user and admin etc.
+It is the web library application with the base functions like registration, login and loguot, watching books and creating orders, different possibilities for user and admin etc.

 ### Dependencies: